Anatomy and Development of the Mouth and Teeth

 Then the cuspids, or the pointed teeth, appear.

-the baby teeth.
 This leaves room for the larger permanent teeth to erupt.

-if your child's teeth do not follow the pattern above.
-However, if teeth fail to come in
+if your child's teeth don't follow the pattern above.
+But if teeth fail to come in

-a year after the expected time, check with your child's dentist to
+a year after the expected time, check with your child's dentist.
+He or she can to

 When will my child's permanent teeth come in?

-Your child will begin losing his or her primary teeth (baby teeth) around the age
+Your child will begin losing his or her primary teeth around age 6.

-of 6.
 The first teeth

 to be lost are usually the central incisors.
-This is then followed
+This is followed by the first permanent